snsnsns/snsnsns.github.io/_pages/formiddlebury.md

 I'm Sarah, an art director and graphic designer with a deep history in editorial design and in higher education marketing design.
 This site was created to specifically highlight the ways in which I can succeed in the position of creative director.

 I began my career in print magazine design, first working as a designer in Washington at *Foreign Policy* magazine, where my team was nominated for and won multiple awards for general excellence from the American Society of Magazine Editors.
-I later moved to New York where I worked as a designer at Fortune, Condé Nast, Bloomberg News, Everyday with Rachel Ray, Frommer's Budget Travel.
+I later moved to New York where I worked as a designer at *Fortune*, Condé Nast, Bloomberg News, *Everyday with Rachel Ray*, Frommer's *Budget Travel*.
 When the publishing world imploded in early 2009, I pursued a master's degree in graphic design and typography from the University of Reading in England.

 I began working in marketing for higher education in 2012 in Camarillo, California.
 As a graphic designer with [California State University, Channel Islands](https://www.csuci.edu), I helped craft brand standards for the university along with the web development team as we launched a new site and magazine.
 The university was young, having been founded in 2002.
 I took on many roles, including event photographer.
 We shot advertising campaigns and branded new initiatives to recruit as a Hispanic-Serving Institution (HSI).
 I designed projects that range from data visualizations to social media graphics to recruitment viewbooks to event collateral.
 I still support the university as a contract graphic designer.